- Fixation, Processing and Embedding

 Manual Immunostaining and New Protocol Development

 A machine can never fully replace a skilled technician.
 Antibodies of limited quantity and those requiring special attention will always be stained by hand.
-We have made a major effort to expand the number of antigens that we can assay in our core.
-Presently, we have developed assays to detect well over 500 antibodies.
-Some of the newest assays detect phosphorylated antibodies (p-AKT, p-STAT-3, p-Rb, p-S6 and p-mTOR), markers of UV damage (CPD and 6-4 PPs), and human cells/tumors grown in mice.
+Core personnel have made a major effort to expand the number of antigens that can be assayed in the core.
+Protocols have been developed for over 500 antibodies.
+Some of the newest assays detect phosphorylated proteins (p-AKT, p-STAT-3, p-Rb, p-S6 and p-mTOR), markers of UV damage (CPD and 6-4 PPs), and markers for human cells/tumors grown in mice.

 Lab phone: 512-237-9309